lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   a value and short ID.
 This operator match if a field value is equal to one of the pair's value.

-MO may need a list of parameters to proceed to the matching.
-For instance MSB requires the number of bits to test.
+Matching Operators may need a list of parameters to proceed to the matching.
+For instance MSB requires an integer indicating the number of bits to test.

 # Compression Decompression Functions (CDF) {#chap-CDF}